The Candy Swirl Crochet Hat pattern is a pretty beanie cap for newborns. This crochet hat pattern can be adjusted for older children and adults too.

-As soon as we found out she would be a girl, I came home and crocheted this beanie for my daughter.
+As soon as we found out that I was expecting a girl, I came home and crocheted this beanie for my newest daughter.
+She’d be my fourth child and possible my last baby.
 I found a variegated yarn that made me instantly fall in love!

-I made the Candy Swirl Hat the year before our CuppyCake was born.
-When I shared the picture, so many readers emailed me asking for the pattern.
-Since, the original crochet hat pattern is in Russian, I had unintentionally made a few changes to it because I just couldn’t follow what she was saying.
-I had to google translate to and fro to understand what it said but even then, I think I ended up changing it a bit.
+The original crochet hat pattern was in Russian.
+I don’t speak Russian so following just the graphics, I had unintentionally made a few changes to it because I couldn’t follow what she was saying.
+I google translated to and fro to understand what she was saying but even then, I think I ended up changing quite a bit.
 I had promised to give you all my own version of it then.
-Here is the pattern now.
+So, here is the pattern now.

 PLEASE NOTE: This pattern is not my own.
 I have tried to translate it from Russian for English speaking crocheters.
 The original pattern can be found here.
 No Copyrights have been broken.